 Code Enforcement

 Residents may submit complaints to the Village at any time.
 This can be done in person at the Village Hall, here on our website using the "Webform" below, via email, via mail, or over the phone.
 Please understand that the process to remedy any given situation generally takes several weeks or longer.
 Violations of Village Ordinances are a civil matter, and are enforced through the Civil Infraction process.
-This usually requires that an individual be afforded a reasonable opportunity to address the violation before a Civil Infraction Ticket is issued.
 If you have received a violation notice and need additional time to remedy the situation, please contact the Village immediately: the Village makes every attempt to ensure the property rights of both the complainant and the violator.

-The Village has created a pamphlet which provides greater detail on the Code Enforcement process.
-A copy of that pamphlet and other important items are available below:
+The Village has created a pamphlet titled "What is Code Enforcement," which provides greater detail on the Code Enforcement mission and process.
+A copy of that pamphlet and other important items are available below.

 Current Solicitor/Peddler Licenses (Updated 9-18-2023)